ACEP ID:

 Reference: 2019 CMS Final Physician Fee Schedule

 For payment, the composite of the teaching physician's entry and the resident's entry together must support the medical necessity of the services provided and the level of the service billed by the teaching physician.
-The above attestation would cover E/M services in addition to any procedures or diagnostic tests.
+The above attestation would cover E/M services, see FAQs 9-10 below for performance and documentation requirements for procedures, interpretations, and critical care.

 In transmittal 4283 dated 4-26-19, CMS eliminated all of the examples previously provided of acceptable and unacceptable documentation.
 Although CMS has expanded who can document the teaching physician’s presence and participation, the teaching physician must still perform or be present for at least the key or critical elements of the service.
 Until further guidance is given, ACEP encourages teaching physicians to make sure the medical record or their attestation incorporate these elements.